 24. Prepare to make many return trips.

-There’s no way you’ll see everything that you want to see the first time you go to Hawaii.
+There’s no way you’ll see everything you want the first time you go to Hawaii.
 Plan to fall in love and return again and again.
+I’ve been a Hawaii travel agent for many years, and I’m fortunate enough to work with return clients regularly who want to go back and see more!

 25. Work with a travel agent!

-Planning a Hawaii vacation can be stressful, mainly if you’ve never visited before.
+Planning a Hawaii vacation can be stressful, especially if you’ve never visited.
 It can be hard to figure out which island to visit, where to stay, and what to do.
-A travel specialist can help with all of these things.
+A Hawaii travel specialist can help with all of these things.
 If you’re wondering about the other benefits of working with a travel agent (hint, saving time, saving money, etc.) check out my post on why to work with a travel agent.

 If you loved this post, I would love it if you shared it on Pinterest!